davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

 Using computer simulation, I advance Goodin & Estlund's argument for the persuasiveness of democratic majorities and show that diversity of voter competence undermines the Principle of Charity.
 To have any plausibility, the PoC should apply equally to indistinguishable polities.
 This is not the case however.
 Even if the assumptions of CJT hold true for one polity, it is unlikely they hold true for other indistinguishable polities.
 Thus, we have even less reason to support the Principle of Charity than previously thought.

-## My Argument

-### Introduction

-### Assumptions & Modelling

-  1. CJT requires certain conditions to be satisfied.
-Amongst those is voter competence.

-  - model CJT

-### Voter Competence

-  2. Voter competence is only justified by the POC

-  3. If we are justified in applying the POC then it must be anonymous to indistinguishable polities

-  - introduce paritioning
-  - if we are justified in applying to one polity, then we are justified in applying to other similar polities

-### Distribution of Competence

-  4. The POC is not anonymous to indistinguishable polities

-  - introduce competence distribution
-  - we are not justified in applying the POC to indistinguishable polities!!!
-  - goodin & real life results

-### Conclusion

-  5. Therefore we are not justified in applying the POC

-### Appendix

-Appendix - demonstrate that analytic and ABM models are identical

-  3. My simulation shows that (whenever CJT is applied to multiple polities), voter competence > 0.5 is not enough - we also need even distribution of competence.

-  4. Acutal results show that these assumptions do not hold - competence isn't evenly spread.

-  - the maths of CJT are symmetrical.  we can infer results -> competence (G&E)
-  - there is considerable variation of results in real life showing that competence is inconsistent accross issue and geography.
-Much more than CJT would imply.
-  - the anonymity condition makes the application of assumption of competence impossible (~B -> ~A)

-  - imagine Trump wins nationally but not in every state.
-TX votes red while CA votes blue. in order to use CJT, we need to grant the assumptions of competence and these assumptions must be anonymous - if its granted to TX, then it is granted to CA. But results show that the assumptions weren't satisfied in some states (and possibly nation as a whole).
-  - Different results between similar electorates show that we cant the assumption to some.
-And if we can't grant it to some, then we can't grant it to similar others.
-Because we don't know which electorates can be granted the assumption a priori, we can't grant it to any!

 ## Introduction

 Democracy has been justified via a variety of means.
 Some democratic theorists claim democratic rule is legitimate because it involves the consent of the people (who).
 Others have claim that democracy's legitimacy arises from the way it treats it citizens (who).
 Others still say that democracy is justified because ... (who) and there are even those who say democracy can't be justified (wolff, simmons).